Court Allows Zoom Depositions for Plaintiffs in Mexico

 Finally, the court noted that video depositions during the Covid-19 pandemic may allow counsel to better assess a deponent’s demeanor than they would if the deposition were to be taken in person given the likelihood that the deponent would be required to wear a mask or face-covering for the duration of the on-site deposition.

 In sum, the court held that the defendants’ concerns with taking the Spanish-speaking plaintiffs’ depositions remotely did not establish sufficient prejudice to justify a court order requiring the depositions to be taken in person, particularly because the plaintiffs were located in Mexico and were unlikely to be able to travel to the United States in the near future due to circumstances beyond their control.
 The case is Arturo Esparza Macias v.
 Monterrey Concrete LLC, Court No. 3:19cv830, decided on October 30, 2020 in the United States District Court for the Eastern District of Virginia.

-Legal deposition translation service All Language Alliance, Inc. provides in-person deposition interpreters and Zoom video deposition interpreting services in Spanish, Italian, Russian, Mandarin, Neapolitan Italian dialect, Cantonese, Korean, German, Punjabi, Amharic, Thai, Nepali, French, Sinhala, and other foreign languages.
+Legal deposition translation service All Language Alliance, Inc. provides in-person deposition interpreters and Zoom video deposition interpreting services in Spanish, Italian, Russian, Hindi, Mandarin, Mongolian, Neapolitan Italian dialect, Cantonese, Korean, German, Punjabi, Amharic, Thai, Nepali, French, Sinhala, and other foreign languages.